arjunkunna/regent-fft/README.md

 general, plans are stored in a region which is managed by the user.
 The plan region may be a subregion and need not start at zero, but it must contain at least a number of elements depending on the
-mode: 1 in non-distributed mode, `N` in distributed mode where `N` is the number of nodes.
+mode: 1 in non-distributed mode, and `N` in distributed mode - where `N` is the number of nodes.

 In non-distributed mode, the plan region can be initialized as follows: